samsonasik/mezzio-vue/README.md

     | ./public/js/portfolio.js 1.34 KiB [built]
 ```

-After it generated, we can install the following commands to get `production` environment by default:
+After it generated, we can run the following commands to get `production` environment by default:

 ```bash
 # ensure no left over file development config